Artificial Grass vs Natural Garden Lawns

 What is Artificial Garden Turf?

-Artificial turf is a surface which is made up of millions of synthetic blades which are made to replicate the look and feel of grass.
+Artificial turf is a surface that is made up of millions of synthetic blades which are made to replicate the look and feel of grass.
 However, these turfs are obviously fake, meaning that they are man-made and do not grow or require the same levels of care.
 Find out more about leisure grass if you are interested in the different products.

 Synthetic grass is usually produced out of factories and is created in rolls, meaning that you can just roll the synthetic turf over the surface you wish to cover and not having to place a bunch of tiles or pads down.